viterbox/software-eng-test/readme.md

 Here's what you should strive for:

 - Software architecture diagram
-- Good use of the backend stack selected - Use Springboot (Java or Kotlin), NodeJs (Express, Loopback or Hapi framework), Go or DotNetCore Framework (C#).
+- Good use of the backend stack selected - Use Springboot (Java or Kotlin), NodeJs (Express, Loopback or Hapi framework)
 - Software design best practices.
 - Solid testing approach.
 - Extensible code.